Sedhulingam/Mongodb-Monitoring-using-Prometheus-and-Grafana/README.md

 4. run the grafana-server.exe to host it in localhost:8080 for the grafana GUI

+# You need to download the mongodb exporter
+Steps:
+1. Go to this github link and clone it in a particular directory say desktop "git clone https://github.com/JamesOsgood/mongodb-grafana.git"
+2. After that go to that folder mongodb-grafana in cmd and type npm install
+3. after that cut that folder and paste that in grafana plugin folder which is in program files

-# How to install prometheus in windows
+# How to install prometheus in windows <ignore this>
 Steps:
 1. Go to this website for download prometheus in windows https://prometheus.io/download/
 2. Extract in local Drive under program files